What are the eligibility criteria?

 Start date: Flexible over December or January.
 The Melbourne, Port Vila, and Dili offices shut down between 25 December-1 January.

-Engagement type: Preferably in-office for overseas locations; or mix of in-office and remote for Australia-based placements.
+Engagement type: In-office for overseas locations; mix of in-office and remote for Australia-based placements.

 Full-time/part-time: Part-time, full-time or flexible.